abadid/cmsc424-spring2018/README.md

 # cmsc424-fall2016
-Repository for CMSC 424, Fall 2016, University of Maryland
+Class repository for CMSC 424, Fall 2016, University of Maryland.

+This repository is used primarily to publish the assignments.